Yemili/studentapplication/README.md

 # School Management System
-## Technologies: Java, Springboot, Thymeleaf, Mysql
+## Technologies: Java, Springboot, Thymeleaf, Mysql, Docker, Git
 ## Dependencies
 ### For Spring boot dependencies
 - spring-boot-starter-data-jpa: which is used for managing and accessing data between java objects and database.